swcarpentry/git-novice/02-create.md

 ~~~

 Then we tell Git to make `planets` a [repository](reference.html#repository)&mdash;a place where
-Git can store old versions of our files:
+Git can store versions of our files:

 ~~~ {.bash}
 $ git init